DELTA CENTER helps LOW-INCOME, DISABLED ADULTS get FREE used DURABLE MEDICAL EQUIPMENT

 Do you want to donate used durable medical equipment?
 Delta Center accepts medical equipment donations.

 We accept both financial and equipment donations to enhance our programming and provide continued assistance to disabled adults.
 All donations are greatly appreciated.
-Arrangements can be made for pick up or drop off of donations by calling 636-926-8761 and asking for Jennifer at extension 225.
+Arrangements can be made for pick up or drop off of donations by calling 636-926-8761 and asking for Shana at extension 243.

 Durable Medical Equipment (DME), is equipment that helps you with daily life.
 Wheelchairs, walkers and canes, bed safety rails, and toilet risers are all examples of Durable Medical Equipment.
 If you are a disabled adult or senior citizen and reside in St. Charles, Lincoln, St. Louis, and Warren counties, you may qualify for free Durable Medical Equipment (DME) from Delta Center for Independent Living.
 To find out more, please call Delta Center and ask for the Equipment Exchange Coordinator at 636-926-8761, or you may contact us by email at [email protected].